-This happens because coverage.py is started after the functions are defined.
+If this happens, it's because coverage.py has started after the functions are defined.
 The definition lines are executed without coverage measurement, then coverage.py is started, then the function is called.
 This means the body is measured, but the definition of the function itself is not.